 2.4 Other Explanatory Variables

-We consider two explanatory variables that are typically within instructors’ control, including giving formative feedback on writing and encouraging students to use the writing center.
+Two other explanatory variables that are typically within instructors’ control aregiving formative feedback on writing and encouraging students to use the writing center.

-We measure how common it is for instructors to give formative feedback on writing with the following question measured on the ordinal scale (1) Never, (2) Rarely, (3) Sometimes, (4) Most of the time, and (5) Always:
+The survey measures how common it is for instructors to give formative feedback on writing with the following question measured on the ordinal scale (1) Never, (2) Rarely, (3) Sometimes, (4) Most of the time, and (5) Always:

 How often do your instructors give you feedback on first drafts of writing assignments before you submit a final draft?

-If students reported "most of the time" or "always" we set a binary variable called feedback equal to 1 and set equal to 0 for the other responses.
+If students reported "most of the time" or "always" a binary variable called feedback is set equal to 1 and set equal to 0 for the other responses.
 Almost 30% of students reported with either "most of the time" or "always."

-We measure how common it is for instructors to encourage the use of the writing center with the following question:
+The survey measures how common it is for instructors to encourage the use of the writing center with the following question:

 Since the beginning of previous semester, have any of your instructors encouraged or required you to use the writing center?